Healthdirect Free Australian health advice you can count on.

 Oral retinoid medicines can cause significant side effects, especially:

-Your doctor can recommend ways to reduce these side effects, including regular use of moisturisers, lip balm and sun protection.
+Your doctor can suggest ways to reduce these side effects, such as regular use of moisturisers, lip balm and sun protection.

-Oral retinoid treatments are also very toxic (poisonous) to embryos and fetuses.
-If you are female and are using an oral retinoid, it is important that you take measures to avoid pregnancy during and for 1 month after treatment.
+Oral retinoid treatments are also very toxic (poisonous) to an unborn baby.
+If you are female and take an oral retinoid, it's important that you take measures to avoid pregnancy during and for 1 month after treatment.

 If you are taking an oral retinoid medicine, you should also let your doctor know straight away if you: